ChainSafe/engineering-handbook/development/development-flow/2_development.md

 # Development

 <aside>
-    🚨 If a repo is owned by ChainSafe there is no reason to fork the repo for pull requests.
+    🚨 If a repository is owned by ChainSafe there is no reason to fork the repository for pull requests.
 </aside>

 <aside>